 Students who take a break essentially move to my waiting list for the fall, and I permanently fill their vacated spots.
 Some students who want a summer break choose to continue to pay the tuition to hold their spots, even though they won’t have lessons for a few weeks.
 Others take the chance that they will be replaced over the summer.

 I have a record number of students this year, and I anticipate filling summer vacancies quickly.
-Becky and I work diligently to adjust my teaching schedule for the fall to accommodate my students’ activities, understanding that in the summer you may not know exactly when you’ll be available during the school year.
+I work diligently to adjust my teaching schedule for the fall to accommodate my students’ activities, understanding that in the summer you may not know exactly when you’ll be available during the school year.

 I teach in my students’ homes, freeing up their schedules.
 This is a particularly helpful option for homeschooling families, as students can take piano lessons as part of their school day without disrupting the teaching day for the rest of the family.
 I teach in the Gainesville and Ocala areas.
 I do charge a travel fee to cover my time and expenses to come to your home.
 While piano tuition is per student, the travel fee, which depends on your location, is per home no matter how many lessons I teach there.
 Travel in the Gainesville area is $35/month, and travel to the Ocala area is $45/month.
 Other areas will be in that range.
 Tuition is $90 per month per student, plus the travel fee (for a total of $125/month in Gainesville, or $135/month in Ocala).